 Clinical Lab Manager launched in 2018 as a sister publication to Lab Manager.
-Our mission is to improve the business acumen of those tasked with managing clinical labs.
+Our mission is to help leaders of clinical laboratories become better managers.
 That mission drives our editorial content, which ranges from in-depth feature articles to breaking industry news.
 We publish four print issues each year and digital content on an ongoing basis.

 Business: Provides readers with information and tips on finance and business strategy for the clinical lab.